humzashah/envoy-demo/services/README.md

 # Services

-Setting up simple HTTP services that respond OK to at least the following:
+Aiming to set up simple HTTP services in a few different languages that respond OK to at least the following:

 ```
 GET /health